-- organising a fundraising event and asking friends and family to sponsor you;
+- organising a fundraising event and asking friends and family to sponsor you

 4. Book your travel

 If you're heading to Europe then an Interrail pass might be the right choice.
-If you intend on travelling within one country by train then the One Country Pass is your best option.
+If you intend on travelling within one country by train, the One Country Pass is your best option.
 Prices start from €127 (£109) for France, €105 (£95) for Italy and €182 (£156) for Spain - and there are 30 options to choose from.
-For those who want to travel across a number of European countries there's the Global Pass, which gives you access to 30 countries and prices start at €185 (£158.50) for a standard youth (aged 12-27) four days within one month pass.
+For those who want to travel across a number of European countries, there's the Global Pass.
+This gives you access to 33 countries and prices start at €185 (£158.50) for a standard youth (aged 12-27) four days within one month pass.

-5. Pre-trip essentials
+5. Organise your gap essentials

-6. What to buy before you go
+6. Discover what to buy before you go

-- comfortable, practical shoes that you wear in before you leave;
+- comfortable, practical shoes that you wear in before you leave

-- a travel towel;
+- a travel towel

 7. Plan for your return